 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-Boron is an interesting trace mineral that is very important for the health of plants and some animals.
-It is somewhat less important for human health.
+Boron is an interesting trace mineral that is very important for the health of plants, animals and human beings.

 USES IN INDUSTRY